 For example, consider a case where you have a malpractice claim that would normally entitle you to $200,000 in damages.
 If you've been determined to be 30% at fault, you would only collect $140,000—or 70% of the total you otherwise would have received.

 Expert testimony is essential in any malpractice case but is particularly important when contributory negligence is an issue.
 Your actions are not considered negligent if they did not affect the treatment you received or result in your illness or injury.
 For example, omitting information from your medical history about a prior adverse drug reaction is only contributory negligence if this information would have caused the doctor to provide you with a different medication instead of the drug that caused your injury.
 Expert testimony helps establish how your actions affected the outcome of your medical treatment.

 How Neblett, Beard & Arsenault Can Help

 Medical malpractice cases that involve contributory negligence can be difficult to settle.
 Retaining an experienced medical malpractice attorney who can advocate for your needs throughout the settlement process is the best way to protect your right to compensation if you believe you may be partially at fault for your illness or injury.

 The experienced attorneys at Neblett, Beard & Arsenault are committed to helping Louisiana residents receive the malpractice compensation they need to move forward with their lives after being harmed by a healthcare provider's negligence.
-Contact us onlilne or call us directly at 318.541.8188 to schedule a free, no-obligation initial consultation at one of our six convenient office locations throughout the state.
+Contact us onlilne or call us directly at 318.541.8188 to schedule a free, no-obligation initial consultation.